-Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape
+Zion National Park, in southwest Utah, preserves the most fairytale landscape

-hikes to be found anywhere in the region.
+hikes to be found in the region.
 I've visited all of the National Parks

-and many of the equally impressive wilderness areas found in Utah and in my
+and many of the wilderness areas in Utah and in my

 opinion Zion is the one place you